|

 feedback

 mechanisms to continually improve and enhance the quality of thinking.
+It

 enables the thinker to effectively link new knowledge with prior